 What's on offer?

-These grants are available to support research capacity building in low-income economy parts of the world e.g. Eastern Europe, Africa and the Middle East.
+These grants are available to support research capacity building in lower-income economy parts of the world (as classified by the World Bank.

-The grants will support either a visitor from a low-income economy country to a host laboratory in a high-income economy country in order to learn methods.
-Alternatively, the grants will support a person based in a high-income economy visiting a low-income economy country to assist with the set up of research.
+The grants will support either a visitor from a lower-income economy country to a host laboratory in a higher-income economy country in order to learn methods.
+Alternatively, the grants will support a person based in a higher-income economy visiting a lower-income economy country to assist with the set up of research.
 The Travel Award for International Skills and Knowledge Exchange should last between two and four weeks.

 This grant is intended to cover reasonable travel, accommodation, and subsistence costs during your visit.